-The geographic map builds upon previous work on the Media Watch on Climate Change (Scharl et al. 2013a) and its extension into a knowledge co-creation platform (Scharl et al. 2013b) within the DecarboNet FP7 project,4 which provided an initial D3.js-based implementation.
-T6.2 extended this earlier work by providing:
+The geographic map shown in Figure 5 builds on previous work on the Media Watch on Climate Change (Scharl et al. 2013a; Scharl et al. 2013b) within the DecarboNet FP7 project,5 which provided an initial D3.js-based implementation.
+Work in T6.2 extended this earlier work by providing:

-- custom base layers to show additional details when rendering the display.
-This required tools to generate raster image tiles, to serve them as MBTiles, and to customize these MBTiles according to specific use case requirements; - adaptive tooltips and view-specific menus for data highlighting, selection, and drill down (see tooltip on "Austria" in Figure 6), and - a choropleth feature in conjunction with reverse geocoding on the countrylevel to provide additional data highlighting features, especially in regards to structured datasets.
+- Custom base layers including raster image and vector tiles to show additional details when rendering the display.
+This required tools to generate raster image tiles, to serve them as MBTiles, and to customize these MBTiles according to specific use case requirements; - adaptive tooltips and view-specific menus for data highlighting, selection, and drill down, - a choropleth feature in conjunction with reverse geocoding on the countrylevel to provide additional data highlighting features, especially in regards to structured datasets, - dynamic clustering to allow adaptive data exploration from high-level views to regional/local data, - support to map custom metadata values to visual attributes, - and publishing the geographic map as an open source project.